The Hebrews and Slavery

-In ancient times, slavery was a universal established institution.
-In heathen countries, slaves were regarded more as possessions than human beings.
-The majority of those suffering involuntary servitude were either born in it or made so by the misfortunes of war.
-These ones had no political rights and only few social rights.
-They were often subject to beatings and torture and required to do severe labor.
+In ancient times, slavery was a world wide established institution.
+In heathen countries, slaves were dealt with as possessions than like human beings.
+The majority of those in slavery were either born in it or made so by war.
+These ones had no political rights and few social rights.
+They were often subject to torture and were required to do severe labor.

-In contrast, although God permitted the practice of slavery in ancient Israel, He made rules and regulation to lessen its evils.
-The Hebrews were generally made “slaves” to their own race due to poverty (Lev.
-25:35, 39), wrongdoing (Ex.
-22:3), as a payment for a debt (2 Kings 4:1–7), or through the tragedies of war when they were taken to foreign countries (2 Kings 5:2, 3).
+In contrast, although God permitted the practice of slavery in ancient Israel, He made rules and regulation to restrict its evils.
+The Hebrews were generally made “slaves” to their own race due to poverty (Leviticus 25:35, 39), wrongdoing (Exodus 22:3), as a payment for a debt (2 Kings 4:1–7), or through misfortunes of war when they were taken to foreign countries (2 Kings 5:2, 3).

-According to God’s law, there was no lasting involuntary slavery for a Hebrew slave to a Hebrew master (Lev.
-25:25–55).
-Upon payment of the unexpired portion of the sale price, the master was obligated to release a slave and set him free ”after he is sold he may be redeemed again.
-One of his brothers may redeem him” (Lev.
-25:48–52).
+According to God’s law, there was no lasting involuntary slavery for a Hebrew slave to a Hebrew master (Leviticus 25:25–55).
+Upon payment of the unexpired portion of the sale price, the master was obligated to release a slave and set him free. ”After he is sold he may be redeemed again.
+One of his brothers may redeem him” (Leviticus 25:48–52).

-In spirit, the Mosaic Law is opposed to servitude as it focuses on the dignity of the human who was made in God’s image.
-And realizes that all people are created equal.
-It confirmed the rights of every person in the human family (Lev.
-25:39–42; Lev.
-26:11–13).
+In spirit, the Mosaic Law is opposed to servitude as it focuses on the dignity of the human who was made in God’s image (Genesis 1:26,27).
+And it realizes that all people are created equal.
+It confirmed the rights of every person in the human family (Leviticus 25:39–42; Leviticus 26:11–13).

 In His service,